Brunolf Baade: Building aircraft

-At the end of 1927, he learned to fly powered aircraft, undertaking a course with the still semiclandestine German Flying School (DVS) and obtaining a pilots licence.
+At the end of 1927, he learned to fly powered aircraft, undertaking a course with the still semiclandestine German Flying School (DVS) and obtaining a pilot's licence.
 Incorporated into his study period with the DVS was an internship that ran from 27 November 1927 to 5 December 1928 and based in Berlin, which involved responsibility for static load testing.
-He then spent a year at the Technical University of Munich, concluding his undergraduate studies in 1929, finally obtaining a degree in mechanical engineering.
+He then spent a year at the Technische Hochschule München, concluding his undergraduate studies in 1929, finally obtaining a degree in mechanical engineering.
 While studying in Bavaria, he also undertook a further brief period of internship, from 16 March to 20 April 1929, with the Bavarian Aircraft Works (BFW / Bayerische Flugzeugwerke AG).
 For another year, he continued to work for BFW through a period of financial crisis from which some years later the company emerged as Messerschmitt AG.
 Willy Messerschmitt had been working in partnership with BFW since 1926, and during 1929/30, Baade worked with Messerschmitt on a succession of innovative passenger aircraft, including the M18, the M20, and the M24.